fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 Implement login functionality to the frontend.
 The token returned with a successful login is saved to the application's state <i>user</i>.

-If a user is not logged in, <i>only</i> the login form is visible.
+If a user is not logged-in, <i>only</i> the login form is visible.

 ![](../../images/5/4e.png)

-If user is logged in, the name of the user and a list of blogs is shown.
+If user is logged-in, the name of the user and a list of blogs is shown.

 ![](../../images/5/5e.png)

-User details of the logged in user do not have to be saved to the local storage yet.
+User details of the logged-in user do not have to be saved to the local storage yet.

 **NB** You can implement the conditional rendering of the login form like this for example: